 To get there, travel along the northern motorway and exit at Silverdale.
 Turn right, pass through the Silverdale shopping district and turn right onto Whangaparaoa Road at the top of the hill.
 The trip from Auckland takes around 30 minutes, but allow at least twice that at rush hour as the northern motorway can get very congested.

 An alternative to driving is to take the ferry from the ferry terminal in central Auckland.
 The journey takes around an hour.

 Whangaparaoa Geography and Layout

 The peninsula is more than eleven kilometers (6.8 miles) long and relatively narrow.
 On both the northern and southern sides are sandy beaches separated by rocky outcrops.
-At the very end of the peninsula is the Shakespear Regional Park and beyond that a naval training area that is off limits to the public.
+At the very end of the peninsula is the Shakespeare Regional Park and beyond that a naval training area that is off-limits to the public.
 The main areas of Whangaparaoa are:

 Gulf Harbour: A marina and residential development near the far end of the peninsula.

 Matakatia, Little Manly and Arkles Bay: The southern beaches, which look back to Auckland City and out to Rangitoto Island and the other islands of the southern part of the Hauraki Gulf.

 Shakespeare Regional Park: This park is at the tip of the peninsula.
 There are some lovely walks and great views of Auckland and the Hauraki Gulf.
 The park has also recently become a predator-free zone with the construction of a fence along the boundary to the park.
 Two beaches are within the park boundary - Te Haruhi Bay and Okoromai Bay.